narendran79/aws_cloud_formation_templates/simple-web-service-using-cft/README.md

 - **Security Group**: Configured to allow HTTP (port 80) traffic to the EC2 instance.

 ## Prerequisites
+- We have two option to deploy our CFT template
+  1. Using AWS Console UI - we require either free tier or root access account.

-- **AWS CLI** installed and configured with appropriate IAM permissions.
+  2. Using AWS CLI - we need to make sure CLI installed in our system and configured with aws account using access key.
-- Access to your AWS account to deploy CloudFormation templates.

 ## Parameters